JayjeetAtGithub/iox_observe_bench/docs/oom_kill.md

 5. Wait for IOx to get killed by the OOM killer and a heaptrack `.gz` file to be generated.

 6. Open the `.gz` files with the `heaptrack_gui` to generate the flamegraph.
-Some already generated profiles and flamegraphs can be found in the `heaptrack_profiles` directory.
+Some already generated profiles and flamegraphs can be found in the `profiles` directory.
 Alternatively, you can also generate the flamegraph in `.svg` file using `heaptrack_print`,

 ```bash
 heaptrack_print -f heaptrack.gz -a -F stacks.txt